dart-lang/language/working/augmentation-libraries/feature-specification.md

     otherwise they will throw a runtime error when called.
 An `abstract` variable introduces no implementation.

-*   An augmenting variable’s initializer expression uses `augmented` and the augmented variable is not a variable with an initializer.
+*   An augmenting variable’s initializing expression uses `augmented`, and the stack of augmented declarations do not include a variable with an initializing expression.

 *   A non-writable variable declaration is augmented with a setter.
 (Instead, the author can declare a *non-augmenting* setter that goes alongside the